Rhondoid/employee-tracker/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality README with description and a link to a walkthrough video.
+* Repository contains a high-quality README with description and a link to a walk through video.

 ### Application Quality 10%